 What is the best wetsuit for scuba diving?

-The best wetsuit for scuba diving really depends on what waters you will be diving in and personal preference.
-The best scuba diving wetsuit is very much dependent on the water temperature and style that you are looking for.
+The best wetsuit for scuba diving really depends on the water temperatures you will be diving in and, of course, your personal preference in the style that you are looking for.

 You will need to decide on the thickness that suits the temperature and also the design, as there are various styles to choose from and each has its own features.